 Yes.
 Importantly, not all states permit virtual-only meetings.
 Delaware law expressly permits a virtual-only meeting if you (1) adopt reasonable measures to verify shareholder or proxy holder identity, (2) provide such shareholders and proxy holders with a reasonable opportunity to participate in the meeting and to vote on a substantially real-time basis and (3) maintain voting records.
 In addition, only the board can decide to hold a virtual-only meeting.
 That decision cannot be delegated to officers even if they previously were authorized to determine the meeting venue.
 Other states, including New York, permit their corporations to add the option of remote participation to its meetings but do not allow the holding of shareholder meetings on a virtual-only basis.
-Companies should also check their charters and bylaws to confirm that no provisions would prohibit a virtual meeting, but again, the board may have the ability to amend the bylaws if necessary.

-As a further consideration, some institutional investors have objected to virtual-only meetings.
-For example, the NYC pension funds have a policy of voting against governance committee members at constitute a "good faith effort" to furnish such materials to the shareholder.
+Companies should also check their charters and bylaws to including that (1) the relevant shareholder has a mailing address in an area where, as a result of the coronavirus, common carriers have suspended delivery service of the type or class customarily used by the company or other soliciting person and (2) the company or other soliciting person has made a good faith effort to furnish such materials to the shareholder, as required by the rules applicable to the particular method of delivering such materials to the shareholder.
+As of now, it is unclear what would constitute a "good faith effort" to furnish such materials to the shareholder.
 For the SEC order, please click here.
 For our client memorandum on this development and other public disclosure considerations, please click here.